 The good news is, you have a lot of choices for ecommerce protection right now, but it pays to be cautious.
 And one of the things you need to watch out for when evaluating your options is the time to value of the various solutions.

 This blog post, inspired by Signifyd’s Commerce Protection Buyer’s Guide, will break down the importance of time to value and how to assess it in solutions being offered.

 What is time to value?
 It has two meanings.
 The first is, how soon after inking the deal do you start seeing the tangible benefits of your chosen solution?
-And this includes implementation time.
+And this includes implementation time and model burn-in.
 After all, fraud and abuse don’t wait while you put your solution in place.
 How long until the system is working and producing actual results?

 The longer it takes, the longer your ecommerce business is left vulnerable.
 A study by Signifyd took a close look at the many costs that a fraudulent transaction accrues across fulfillment and estimated the total cost of fraud at $196 for every $100 in fraudulent sales.
 The quicker a merchant can get a solution up and running, the quicker they stop leaking cash.

 How to find rapid investment return that keeps on giving